1991 Navy Midshipmen football team

-The 1991 Navy Midshipmen football team represented the United States Naval Academy during the 1991 NCAA Division I-A football season as an independent.
+The 1991 Navy Midshipmen football team represented the United States Naval Academy as an independent school during the 1991 NCAA Division I-A football season.
+Led by George Chaump in his second season as head coach, the Midshipmen compiled an overall record of 1–10.
+Navy played home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland.
 It was the program's fewest wins in a season since the winless 1948 season.